The leading equipment involving in LP-gas home structure fires is a grill, hibachi, or barbecue.

 Facts & figures

 - U.S.fire departments responded to an estimated annual average of 1,170 home structure fires involving LP-gas in 2003-2007.
 These fires resulted in 34 civilian deaths, 135 civilian injuries and $48 million in direct property damage.

 - Spark, ember or flame from operating equipment was the leading heat source for LP-gas home structure fires.

-Source: NFPA's "Natural Gas and LP-Gas Home Structure Fires" report by Jennifer Flynn, January 2010.
+Source: NFPA's "Natural Gas and LP-Gas Home Structure Fires" report

 - Overfilling Prevention Devices (OPDs) are safety devices incorporated into the filling valve of a propane cylinder.
 The device shuts off the flow of gas to a cylinder after 80% capacity has been reached.
 As of April 1, 2002, OPDs are required on all propane cylinders between 4 and 40 pounds propane capacity.

 - NFPA, the National Propane Gas Association (NPGA), and the Propane Education and Research Council (PERC) have issued a free Fire Safety Analysis Manual, which provides forms and a step-by-step method for completing a written Fire Safety Analysis (FSA) as required in NFPA 58, Liquefied Petroleum Gas Code.